melissaharijanto/Travel-Log/README.md

 6. Editing the details of the itinerary, accommodation, activities and transport.
 7. Need references?
 Out of ideas on where to go?
 Access another person's itinerary by entering the itinerary's unique code (view-only).
 8. Have too many itineraries?
 Search your itineraries based on their titles!
+9. View recommendations and recommended itineraries from the app.
+10. Set the location for your accommodations via Google Maps.

-To view the features of each page, please refer to this document: https://docs.google.com/document/d/1Rbl5xvDYa3nckiapXDep-_QBE1GBdg1VTyXYMsfY-6E/edit?usp=sharing (Last updated as of Milestone #2)
+To view the features of each page, please refer to this document: https://docs.google.com/document/d/1Rbl5xvDYa3nckiapXDep-_QBE1GBdg1VTyXYMsfY-6E/edit?usp=sharing (Last updated as of Milestone #3)

 ## Design of the App
 Link to Figma: https://www.figma.com/file/CKGloIToiN5VlPJoaYpxCx/Travel-Log---Clean (Last updated as of Milestone #1)